rsnodgrass/pyxantech/README.md

 ##### MX88 RS232 Control Cable (Xantech Part 05913665)

-Thanks to @skavan for figuring out the pinouts for the discontinued RS232 Control DB15 cable (PN 05913665) that is not listed correcly in the manual.
+Thanks to @skavan for figuring out the pinouts for the discontinued RS232 Control DB15 cable (PN 05913665) with incorrect pinouts listed in the Xantech manual.
+The following are the correct pinouts:

 | HDB15 Male | Function | DB9 Female | DB9 Color | Function | Notes |
 |:----------:|:--------:|:----------:| --------- | -------- | ----- |